Busy, stressed, and out of shape.

 Find a program that is customizable, proven to work, and is something you actually enjoy doing.
 These are the 3 pillars of a great exercise and nutrition program.

-Whether you don’t want to disappoint that person, or you just don’t want to lose face and look lazy.
+Whether you don’t want to disappoint that person/group, or you just don’t want to lose face and look lazy.
 Either way, having someone checking in on you will help you stick to it, even on the low-motivation days.